Queen Parrotfish

 • This family was named “parrotfishes” because the shape of the teeth resembles a bird’s beak, plus the fact that they are often brilliantly colored.

-• Some species of parrotfish secrete a mucous envelope to sleep in.
-This mucous is thought to give it some protection form predators.
+• Sometimes when this creaure sleeps, it secretes a mucous envelope to sleep in.
+This mucous is thought to give it some protection from predators.

-• In some species, if the dominant male in a harem should die, the dominant female fish will turn into a male to take his place.
+• If the dominant male in a harem should die, the dominant female fish will turn into a male to take his place.

 CLASS: Actinopterygii (ray-finned fishes)